Name: Silvestre De Sousa

 The lad recommended Silvestre de Sousa to David Nicholls and the Brazilian travelled over to the trainer’s yard south of Thirsk, North Yorkshire, UK, soon afterwards.
 The jockey made his British debut when coming home 11th on board Four Amigos in a Wolverhampton handicap on November 12, 2005.

-It did not take long for Silvestre de Sousa’s prowess in the saddle to shine through and, after eight more rides, he recorded his first British winner at Southwell on January 1, 2006, when Sonic Anthem took an apprentices’ maiden by 16 lengths - a race in which his future wife Vicky Behan finished third.
-Vicky Behan enjoyed 13 winners, headed by Peace Offering’s victory in the Gosforth Park Cup at Newcastle in 2006, and the couple have a son, Ryan, who was born in 2007.
+It did not take long for Silvestre de Sousa’s prowess in the saddle to shine through and, after eight more rides, he recorded his first British winner at Southwell on January 1, 2006, when Sonic Anthem took an apprentices’ maiden by 16 lengths - a race in which his future wife Victoria Behan finished third.
+Victoria Behan enjoyed 13 winners, headed by Peace Offering’s victory in the Gosforth Park Cup at Newcastle in 2006, and the couple have a son, Ryan, who was born in 2007.

 Silvestre de Sousa ended 2006 with 27 British winners to his name, the highlight being the victory of Danum Dancer in the valuable Listed Redcar Two-Year-Old Trophy.

 He became the first Brazilian to ride in a British Classic when partnering the same Neville Bycroft-trained colt in the following year’s 2,000 Guineas at Newmarket and gained 21 British successes in 2007.